fgdorais/lean4-unicode-basic/README.md

 # Lean 4 / Unicode Basic

-Unicode support for Lean 4.
+Basic Unicode support for Lean 4.

 Unicode properties that are currently supported by `UnicodeBasic` include: